patrickzib/SFA/README.md

 See  [![](https://jitpack.io/v/patrickzib/SFA.svg)](https://jitpack.io/#patrickzib/SFA/v0.1) for further instructions on other build systems such as maven.

-# Import this project into your favorite IDE
+# How to import this project into your favorite IDE

 You can import this project into your favorite IDE using gradle.
 This project has been tested with (minor versions might also work):
 * Gradle >=3.5.
 Please refer to [GRADLE](https://gradle.org/install/#helpful-information) for further instructions on how to install gradle.